-Our group’s motto: “We are all smart and kind, don’t distinguish yourself by being otherwise.”
+Our group’s motto: We are all smart and kind, don’t distinguish yourself by being otherwise.

-As members of the Kindness in Science Collective, we embed kindness in how we work and how our science is conducted.
+As co-founders of the Kindness in Science Collective, we embed kindness in how we work and how our science is conducted.

 For more resources on Kindness in Science, see the links below:

 An introduction to Kindness in Science

 “Should we steer clear of the winner-takes-all approach?” by Kendal Powell, Nature (Careers Feature, featuring interviews from #ConSERTeam’s A/Prof Tammy Steeves and PhD candidate Stephanie Galla)

 “These labs are remarkably diverse – here’s why they’re winning at science” by Kendal Powell, Nature (News Feature)

 “Science benefits from diversity” Nature (Editorial)